 ArcSDE plays a fundamental role in a multi-user GIS.
 With ArcSDE, your ArcGIS software (ArcInfo, ArcEditor, ArcView, and ArcIMS) can work directly with spatial data managed in your DBMS.
-ArcSDE also works as an application server, delivering spatial data to many kinds of applications and serving spatial data across the Internet.

 ArcIMS Web Services.
 ArcIMS software is the foundation for distributing GIS data and applications on the Internet.
 By providing a common platform for exchanging and sharing GIS resources, ArcIMS provides unique opportunities to leverage data from within the organization and to integrate information from other agencies.
 Key features of ArcIMS include data integration, standards-based communication, the Internet-enabling technology for ArcGIS , easy-to-use framework, a multi-tier architecture, support for a wide range of clients, highly scalable server architecture, and a wide range of GIS capabilities.
 ArcIMS supports Windows and UNIX platforms.